thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 - Identifying a bug before the make it to production.
 - Ensuring bugs that make it to production aren't reintroduced.
-- Reducing the fear of introducing new bugs when making a change.
+- Preventing new bugs from being introduced when making a change.

-Additionally, writing code that adheres to an automated test can help you write better code.
-Code that's written to be easy to test is often easy to change.

-It overall takes less to write correct code when testing.
-Specifically, testing reduce the cost of change in your code.
+Since every fixed bug consumes precious developer time, it's common for feature development to grind to a stop on large projects that don't use automated tests.

 ```text
               │                                 ▣